HoangViet144/HabitTrackerApp/README.md

 -The first page will be the login page, use **Username: viet@gmail.com; password: 123456** to login.

--Click on add new goal on the top left corner to create goal, input neccessary fields and your new goal will be show on the My Dashboard page.
+-Click on add new goal on the top right corner to create goal, input neccessary fields and your new goal will be show on the My Dashboard page.

+-Access your achievements by open the drawer at the top left corner and choose the route to Achievements

 -Click on the clock icon of any goal in my Dashboard page to update your goal to 100% progress.